Pearce-Ropion/xml-tools-size-error/README.md

 ### Testing a smaller XML document

 I have included a script that runs the parser on a smaller document, the contents of which are a subset of the larger xml file.
+The input file is called `inputs/small.xml`

 1. Run `npm run start:small`